 Rocket Launch: July 2020 TBD | ULA Atlas V Mars 2020July 2020 TBD Cape Canaveral Air Force Station SLC-41 ULA Atlas V Mars 2020

-As part of NASA’s Mars Exploration Program, the Mars 2020 rover will explore the Martian surface and seek to answer questions about the potential of ancient life on Mars.
+As part of NASA’s Mars Exploration Program, the Mars 2020 rover, named Perseverance, will explore the Martian surface and seek to answer questions about the potential of ancient life on Mars.
 The rover will also gather information and test new technology that will help address the challenges of future human missions to Mars.
 Per NASA1, these tests include “a method for producing oxygen from the Martian atmosphere, identifying other resources (such as subsurface water), improving landing techniques, and characterizing weather, dust, and other potential environmental conditions that could affect future astronauts living and working on Mars.”

 Launch viewing opportunities may be offered from the main visitor complex or from viewing locations behind NASA’s gates with a Launch Transportation Ticket (LTT).
 The visitor complex may open launch viewing opportunities based on the launch’s public date and time.
 At this time, no LTTs are available for this launch.
 If offered, LTTs are sold as soon as possible after a confirmed date and time is publicized.
 If/when they are available, tickets may be purchased online under the VIP Launch Viewing tab on the Tickets page.

 - Sign up for email launch alerts so you know the moment tickets go on sale